Director of Student Services

 5.4 The provisions of section 4.2 will be respected and applied during and after the review process.

 Following due process, the University may take one or more of the following actions against anyone whose activities are in violation of any applicable legislation or of this policy:

-Procedures regarding the application of this policy are held at DSS, in the form of the “DSS Guidelines for the Effective Provision of Accommodations” document.
-These procedures will be reviewed annually by DSS and the DSS Policy Committee, with revisions made as necessary.
+Procedures regarding the application of this policy are held at AES, in the form of the “AES Guidelines for the Effective Provision of Accommodations” document.
+These procedures will be reviewed annually by AES and the AES Policy Committee, with revisions made as necessary.